Focusing on what you enjoy doing rather than what you can do, strength-based interviews are being used by a growing

-Strength questions don't have a right or wrong answer, so don't worry on that score.
+Strength questions don't have a right or wrong answer.
 It is, however, important that you answer all questions honestly - failing to do so will give the interviewer a false impression of you.

 Just like in any other interview you'll need to include examples to back up and illustrate your responses.
 You can draw these examples from all areas of your life including your studies, work experience, previous employment, volunteering or extra-curricular activities.

 Ensure that you explain how your strengths compensate for this weakness and what you're doing to overcome it.
-For example, for a lack in organisational skills you could explain how you're using alerts and apps on your smartphone to positive effect and how a combination of lists, spreadsheets and a daily planner help keep you on track.
+For example, for a lack of organisational skills you could explain how you're using alerts and apps on your smartphone to positive effect and how a combination of lists, spreadsheets and a daily planner help keep you on track.
 End this response on an upbeat note.

 When you're answering their questions, interviewers will be taking note of your body language and tone of voice, which can provide clues to your sincerity.
 If you're genuinely describing something you enjoy, you'll be animated and your enthusiasm and motivation will shine through.

 Preparing for a strength-based interview

 Many recruiters believe it's impossible to prepare for a strength-based interview.
 The technique is designed to prevent candidates from planning or rehearsing their responses, as you have no idea what you're going to be asked.

 However, just because you can't practise your answers doesn't mean that there aren't other things you can do to make yourself interview ready.